omkarmoghe/Pokemap/README.md

 # Pokemap [![Build Status](https://travis-ci.org/omkarmoghe/Pokemap.svg?branch=dev)](https://travis-ci.org/omkarmoghe/Pokemap) [![Download](https://img.shields.io/badge/download-latest-brightgreen.svg?style=flat-square)](https://github.com/omkarmoghe/Pokemap/releases)

+# IMPORTANT UPDATE (PLEASE READ) 8/7/16

+First off, we want to thank the entire community for the crazy support and excitement you have shown about our project.
+We have some important news and updates concerning the state of this project.

+Unforunately, we have noticed an increasing number of apps using our codebase to create bots or charge users for the services we aim to provide for free.
+While we encourage the community to use our code and play with the app, such uses undermine the progress of our app by [motiviating Niantic to change their APIs](https://github.com/omkarmoghe/Pokemap/issues/383) and ultimately hinder further development of this project.
+For these reasons our dev team has made the following decisions regarding our source code:

+1. Further development of Pokemap will continue in a private repo.
+The source code here will be left as legacy.
+2. Signed APKs will be periodically uploaded to [releases](https://github.com/omkarmoghe/Pokemap/releases).
+3. The translations will be kept open source and we will accept pull requests for languages.
+4. No other pull requests will me merged to this repo.
+5. Issues will be tracked and used to add features and fix bugs with the APK releases.

+If you are interested in contributing to the project, reach out to one of the contributors!

+Thanks for all your support!

+:heart:,
+The Pokemap Dev Team

+---

 [Can't log in?
 Check the PTC login status.](http://ispokemongodownornot.com/)

 A native Android client built with https://github.com/AHAAAAAAA/PokemonGo-Map